divination-nz/divination-web/README.md

 # Overview

 _Magic: The Gathering_ is widely known as a difficult and complex game.
 So complex, that it's even considered [turing complete](https://arxiv.org/abs/1904.09828).
-This complexity is not helped by the general inaccessibility of the comprehensive rules, with the latest version of the rules being only officially available in PDF, DOCX, or TXT format - with no way to search for specific rules.
+This complexity is not helped by the general inaccessibility of the comprehensive rules, with the latest version of the rules being [only officially available in PDF, DOCX, or TXT format](https://magic.wizards.com/en/rules) - with no way to search for specific rules.

 Enter **_Divination_**, a website for searching Magic: the Gathering's Comprehensive Rules.
-You can enter any search query, and instantly get a list of all of the rules that match your query.
+You can enter any search query, and instantly get a list of all of the rules that match.
 You can even jump from a given rule to a [hosted version of the Comprehensive Rules](https://github.com/card-spy/mtg-rules-html), and arrive exactly at the location where that rule is found.

 With **_Divination_**, you'll never miss a ruling again.
-Find your next ruling today: https://divination.cardspy.nz/.
+Start searching today: https://divination.cardspy.nz/.

 # Features